mistralai/platform-docs-public/docs/guides/finetuning_sections/_04_faq.md

 `mistral-finetune`: You can use the following script to find out: https://github.com/mistralai/mistral-finetune/blob/main/utils/validate_data.py.
 This script accepts a .yaml training file as input and returns the number of tokens the model is being trained on.

+### How to estimate cost of a fine-tuning job?
+For Mistral API, you can use the `dry_run=True` argument as mentioned in the previous question.

 ### What is the recommended learning rate?

 For LoRA fine-tuning, we recommended 1e-4 (default) or 1e-5.